khanhpdt/khanhpdt.github.io/_posts/algorithms/sorting-algorithms[draft].md

 tags: [algorithms]
 ---

-Let assume that the algorithms are used to sort a given array in _ascending_ order.
+This post summarizes the main idea and the steps of some fundamental sorting algorithms.
+Let first assume that the algorithms sort a given array in _ascending_ order.

 ## Selection sort